 As we continue to pay homage to the Goblin King this week, it seems only fitting to tackle one of Labyrinth's most notorious puzzles: the two-door riddle.

-For those of you who don’t remember, our protagonist, Sarah, encounters the two doors while attempting to rescue her kid brother from the clutches of Jareth, a crystal-ball-juggling Goblin King, played by the late David Bowie.
-Sarah was given 13 hours to retrieve the “babe with the power,” a quest completed by maneuvering through Jareth’s perplexing brick maze.
+For those of you who don't remember, our protagonist, Sarah, encounters the two doors while attempting to rescue her kid brother from the clutches of Jareth, a crystal-ball-juggling Goblin King, played by the late David Bowie.
+Sarah was given 13 hours by the mysterious monarch to retrieve the "babe with the power," a quest completed by maneuvering through Jareth's perplexing brick maze.